-Another great addition to the process is the NGINX Controller API Management Module.
-NGINX Controller pulls together features for API definition and publication, authentication, security, and real‑time monitoring.
+Another great addition to the process is the NGINX Controller API Management Module [now API Connectivity Manager, part of F5 NGINX Management Suite], which pulls together features for API definition and publication, authentication, security, and real‑time monitoring.
 You can also provide operations teams with dashboards and integrate with popular platforms such as Prometheus and Splunk.

 Bringing It All Together